reuben-stone/vue-tv-show-dashboard/README.md

 - **Service abstraction layer** isolates API logic from components, making the app easier to maintain and test.
 - **Component-first structure** ensures maximum reusability and testability.
 - **Pagination Support** via the TVMaze `?page=` parameter allows for better performance by fetching shows in chunks and loading more as needed.
+- **Unit tests** with Vitest and Vue Testing Library provide confidence in component and store behavior.

 ---